 Student Organizations- How to get InVOLved

-Use this section to learn about student organizations you can join at UT to learn more about your desired industry, network with professionals and peers with similar interests, and build transferrable skills.
+Use this section to learn about student organizations you can join at UT to learn more about your desired industry, network with professionals and peers with similar interests, and build transferable skills.

 - Volunteer and Distributed Computing Club (VOL Computing)